 Switch Device Type Genesys DN Type Switch-S pecific Type Association Register Comments Predictive Dialing Device Extension 4 Not applicable True Virtual device for emulation of TMakePredictiveCall.
-From switch release R4.1 onwards, you can associate this device type with the PBX VAD feature, to provide on-board call progress detection for RequestMake PredictiveCall.
+From switch release R4.1 onwards, you can associate this device type with the PBX VAD feature, to provide on-board call progress detection for TMake-PredictiveCall.
 Previous switch releases provide only a limited set of call results.
-For more information, see Chapter 14.
+For more information, see "Support for Predictive Dialing" on page 182.
 PCM Port Extension VTO Port 7 Not applicable True Used for virtual devices associated with time slots on a PCM (CAS) interface.
-Note: The Auto-Originate feature is not available for this type of devices from release 7.0.2.
+Note: The Auto-Originate feature is not available for this type of devices from release 7.0.2 onwards.
 Analog Port Extension VTO Port 8 Not applicable True Provides special support for caller hang-up scenarios for analog IVR devices and analog dialing devices used by CPDServer.
 Supervisor Position 5 Not applicable True Provided for backward compatibility only.
 Configure type supervisor as a normal agent.